davidlee1435/vgraph/README.md

 ## Instructions and Rubric
 You should add python files in `/src` to do this lab.
 The visualization should be done using [visualization_msgs/Marker](http://docs.ros.org/api/visualization_msgs/html/msg/Marker.html) or [visualization_msgs/MarkerArray](http://docs.ros.org/api/visualization_msgs/html/msg/MarkerArray.html) message (more about using RViz markers [here](http://wiki.ros.org/rviz/DisplayTypes/Marker)).
 We expect to see the following results in your demo video and from running your programs.

-- Bring up ArbotiX turtlebot simulator and RViz with the map of obstacles and goal we give you (**20 points**)
+- Bring up ArbotiX turtlebot simulator and RViz with the map of obstacles and goal we give you. (**20 points**)
 <p align="center">
   <img src="imgs/map.png">
 </p>

 - Grow the obstacles using reflection algorithm (flip the robot around the reference point, place it at each vertex of the obstacle, and create a convex hull).
 You can assume the robot to be a 36cm-by-36cm square.
 You can pick the reference point anyware on this square.
 Given a list of 2d points, you are allowed to use any existing library/package to return a convex hull.
 My recommendation is [scipy.spatial.ConvexHull](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.ConvexHull.html).
-The following example picks the center as reference point. (**20 points**)
+The following example picks the center as the reference point. (**20 points**)
 <p align="center">
   <img src="imgs/growed.png">
 </p>